Documentation

 On Linux, SFTPPlus' process is managed by the init system bundled with the distribution: systemd, OpenRC, SysV init, etc.

-This page is dedicated to systemd-based distributions such as Red Hat Enterprise Linux version 7 or later, Ubuntu Server 16.04 LTS or later, Amazon Linux version 2 or later, etc.
+This page is dedicated to systemd-based distributions such as Red Hat Enterprise Linux, Ubuntu Server, and Amazon Linux.

 Instructions for distributions not using systemd are available in our advanced Linux installation page.